animo/awesome-self-sovereign-identity/readme.md

 # Awesome Self-Sovereign Identity [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-> A list of self-sovereign identity resources.
+> A curated list of self-sovereign identity resources.
+We ❤️ contributions!
+Add your resources and products in a [PR](contributing.md).

 We ❤️ contributions!
 Add your resources and products in a [PR](contributing.md).